Thermodynamic speed limits for mechanical work

 In this Letter, we establish upper and lower integral bounds on the minimum time to transfer energy to or from a system in the form of mechanical work.
-On short timescales, these reduce to bounds on the intrinsic speed of work, and, using known intrinsic speeds of heat and internal energy, lead to a first law of thermodynamic speeds.
-In a companion paper~\cite{WorkInProgress}, we derive bounds for any observable that is a linear combination of other thermodynamic quantities, including the entropy production.
-Deriving these differential speed limits from integral speed limits gives a rigorous definition of intrinsic speeds of both thermal and mechanical observables.
-These bounds do not depend on the choice of stochastic dynamics, and we demonstrate them using numerical simulations of physical setups that are experimentally realizable.
-Through these demonstrations, we also explain how to use these speed limits for predictions from empirical data of the minimum time to generate a needed amount of work.
+On short timescales, \jrg{we show that} these reduce to bounds on the intrinsic speed of work set by the intrinsic speeds of heat and internal energy, establishing a ``first law of thermodynamic speeds''.
+Deriving these \jrg{differential speeds from externally measured timescales} gives a rigorous definition of intrinsic speeds of both thermal and mechanical observables.
+These bounds do not depend on the choice of stochastic dynamics \jrg{and relate the timescales defined in other speed limits on intrinsic timescales.
+W}e demonstrate them using numerical simulations of physical setups that are experimentally realizable.
+Using these numerical examples, we also explain how to use empirical data and set speed limits that predict the minimum time to generate a needed amount of work.